Certificate of Higher Education in Philosophy, Religion and Ethics

 To be eligible for the Certificate of Higher Education in Philosophy, Religion and Ethics you must:

-- normally* be aged 18 or over by 1 September in the year of registration and
+- normally* be aged 18 or above by 1 September in the year of registration and

-- Five years secondary schooling taught solely in English and/or passed GCE A levels or IB in essay based subjects; or
+- have five years secondary schooling taught solely in English or have passed GCE A levels or IB in essay-based subjects

 Academic leadership: Heythrop College

 Heythrop, one of the oldest Colleges within the University of London, is a specialist College of Theology, Philosophy and Psychology.
 Like most of the colleges at Britain's oldest universities, Heythrop was originally a religious foundation, set up in 1614 by the Society of Jesus (the Jesuits) to train its own members.
 It received its Royal Charter as a College of the University of London in 1971.
 Heythrop possesses one of the finest collections of theological and philosophical books in the UK.
 For further details please visit the Heythrop College website [external link].